Calvinverse/calvinverse.docs/src/documentation/how-to-build.md

 * The [NuGet command line executable]() should be on the PATH
 * The [Git]() executable should be on the PATH

+ ...
+More details on how to build things go here ...